 - 1. Connect to the IP assigned to the IPMI interface and login with the Admin user.
 (Default credentials are ADMIN/admin) - 2.
 At the prompt run: start /system1/sol1.
 There may be a delay.
 Please wait for the connection.
-A message like the following gives you the instructions to proceed: ->start / system1soll press <Enter>, <Esc>, and then <T> to terminate session - On the menu shown below, navigate using the arrow keys.
+A message like the following gives you the instructions to proceed: ->start / system1sol1

+'''

+press <Enter>, <Esc>, and then <T> to terminate session (press the keys in sequence, one after the other)

+'''

+3. On the menu shown below, navigate using the arrow keys.
 Press the right arrow to select a menu option, press the left arrow to return to the menu list, press up or down to select a different menu option.

 '''

-Appliance Information >

-Power Options >

-Admin Password Reset >

-Factory Reset >

-Support Bundle >
+Appliance Information > Power Options > Admin Password Reset > Factory Reset > Support Bundle >

 '''